jaylencheng/jaylencheng.github.io/_posts/2022-10-25-Typicality.md

 *  Define the conditional Joint typical set;
 *  Give the including relation of the typical sets;
 *  Use AEP to transform the including relation of sets to the inequality relation of rates;
-*  limit $ n $ to infinity, get the corresponding Shannon's Inequalities.
+*  limit $n $to infinity, get the corresponding Shannon's Inequalities.